-In molecular dynamics simulation, you need to control the temperature and the pressure of the system to reproduce the same experimental conditions.
-In the 80s of the last century, Berendsen invented and simple and robust algotothm to achieve this purpose.
-He called this method the weak-coupling method to an external thermal bath but it soon become known ad the Berendsen method.
-So far, it is one of the most widely used in MD simulations.
+In molecular dynamics simulation, you need to control the temperature and pressure of the system to reproduce the same experimental conditions.
+In the 80s of the last century, Berendsen invented and simple and robust algorithm to achieve this purpose.
+He called this method the weak-coupling method to an external thermal bath, but it soon became known as the Berendsen method.
+So far, it is one of the most widely used MD simulations.
 One of the advantages of this method is its simplicity.
-The algorithm simulates the coupling of the system to an external thermal bath with fixed temperature.
-The equations of the motion are modified in such a way that the current temperature of the system has a first order relaxation towards the reference value :
+The algorithm simulates the coupling of the system to an external thermal bath with a fixed temperature.
+The equations of the motion are modified in such a way that the current temperature of the system has a first-order relaxation towards the reference value :

 The intensity of the interaction between the thermostat bath and the system is determined by the time constant, .
 Schematically the coupling is obtained by modifying the velocity of the atoms at each step.
 This can be done by multiplying the velocities of each particle by a constant .
 The new temperature is given by the relation

 The weak-coupling method is also used in order to maintain the pressure of the system at a constant value.
 The equations of the motion are modified in such a way that the pressure of the system has a first order relaxation towards the reference value:

 the hydrostatic pressure is defined for an isotropic system by the relation:

 in which represents the volume of the system and the virial of intermoleculat forces The isothermal compressibility () is the proportionality constant that relates the change of pressure to the change of volume by the relation: